COS301-SE-2024/The-Republic/documentation/specifications/Resolution Subsystem.md

    - Provide options to accept or decline the external resolution.

 5. **Update Issue Status**:
-   - If the resolution is accepted by a majority, update the issue status to "Resolved."
+   - If the resolution is accepted by a majority, update the issue status to "Resolved"
+   - If no response is received within a defined time, move the issue to "Resolved"
+   - The user who logged the resolution is the penalized with the necessary points, and given a possible timed ban.
    - The user who then logged the resolution is awarded the necessary points.
-   - If declined or if no response is received within a defined time, revert the issue status to "Unresolved."
-   - The user who logged the resolution is the penalized with the necessary points, and given a possible timed ban.

 ## Resolution Types